merlinscholz/lockdoc-tools/manuals/README.txt

 Post Processing
 ===============

+- Change to directory convert, and run make
+- Change to directory hypothesizer, and run make
 - For the PostgreSQL cmdline tool to work properly, create '.pgpass' in your home directory, and add the following line:
-IP address of the PostgreSQL host:5432:*:username:passwort
+IP address of the PostgreSQL host:5432:*:username:passwort Ensure it is only writeable by your user (-> chmod 0600 .pgpass)
 - Do not forget to create the database, and grant your user the proper permissions
 - Create a directory for the results of the post processing
 - Change into that directory